 • • •

-Sunflower Foundation was established in 2000 “to serve as a catalyst for improving the health of Kansans.”
+Sunflower Foundation was established in 2000 “to serve as a catalyst for improving the health of all Kansans.”
 The Topeka-based nonprofit directs resources statewide aimed at:

 promoting healthy living in partnership with Kansas communities;